Devilla/docs/ens-improvement-proposals/ensip-9-multichain-address-resolution.md

     }

     /**
-     * Returns the address associated with an ENS node.
+     * Returns the address associated with an PNS node.
-     * @param node The ENS node to query.
+     * @param node The PNS node to query.
      * @return The associated address.
      */
     function addr(bytes32 node) public view returns (address) {